Expect to pay 2% to 5% or even 6% of the new mortgage amount in closing costs when you refinance your mortgage.

 You Want to Reduce Your Repayment Term

-Some people may decide to enjoy a lower rate and shorten their mortgage term, say from 30 years to 15.
+Some people may decide to take advantage of a lower rate and shorten their mortgage term, say from 30 years to 15.
 Monthly payments may well go up, but a lower rate and a shorter term mean paying much less over the life of a loan.

 The amortization chart of this mortgage calculator shows how much interest may be saved.